SharkRepellent/DS_for_GB/README.md

 # DS_for_GB
 Dark Souls for Game Boy Demo

-Go to "Code" and hit "Download .zip" to download game
+Go to "Code" and hit "Download ZIP" to download game.
+You need the .exe and .pck in the same folder for it to run.